-Report Data Contexts are used to drive and build Report output content and also allows the consolidation and integration of data from multiple different sources and types such as API's, websites and data files to be read and used in the Report.
+Report Data Contexts are used to drive and build Report output content and also allows the consolidation and integration of data from multiple different sources and types such as API's, websites, databases and data files.

 Named Data Contexts are shared throughout the Report and allow data in XML documents to be contextually enumerated.
 Multiple Report Data Contexts can be added and used throughout a Report.